 English, PDF, 1,125kb

-OECD Reviews of Innovation Policy offer a comprehensive assessment of the innovation system of individual OECD member and non-member countries, focusing on the role of government.
+These reviews offer a comprehensive assessment of the innovation system of individual OECD member and non-member countries, focusing on the role of government.
 They provide concrete recommendations on how to improve policies which impact on innovation performance.